Chabuksawar-Arun/ARM-TEMPLATE/README.md

 ## Project Steps

 ### 1. Website Development
-- ** Farmbox-Direct **: A static website allowing users to A hotel room booking website provides a convenient platform for customers to search, reserve, and pay for rooms online.
+- ** Farmbox-Direct **: A static website aims to solve the issues of customers by providing an easy, reliable platform  to access fresh, organic fruits and vegetables through direct delivery, ensuring quality, convenience, and time-saving.

 ### 2. Deploying the Website on GitHub
 - Frontend of  ** Farmbox-Direct ** was uploaded to a public GitHub repository: [Farmbox-Direct](https://github.com/Chabuksawar-Arun/Farmbox-Direct).